The story of Clayton Kershaw's dominance told through his 11 World Series strikeouts

 #4 – Fastball to Dallas Keuchel

 Kershaw knows better than to screw around with finesse when the opposing pitcher comes to bat.
-Facing Dallas Keuchel, he fired five straight heaters, ringing up the strikeout on a high heater that Keuchel fouled off.
+Facing Dallas Keuchel, he fired five consecutive heaters, ringing up the strikeout on a high heater that Keuchel fouled off.
 This was a straight-up GTFOH punchout.

 #5 – Slider to George Springer